 Michelle Riley-Brown is president of Texas Children's Hospital The Woodlands.
-Riley-Brown, who most recently served as president of Texas Children’s Hospital West Campus, completed her undergraduate degree at Tulane University.
+Riley-Brown, who also serves as president of Texas Children’s Hospital West Campus, completed her undergraduate degree at Tulane University.
 She earned a master’s degree in healthcare administration from Washington University School of Medicine and joined Texas Children’s in 1999 as an administrative fellow.

 She has been a leader in the Texas Children’s system for more than 15 years, with roles including assistant director of Texas Children’s surgical clinics and director of Texas Children’s Health Centers.
 She played an integral role in the successful preparation and execution of Texas Children’s Hospital West Campus, which opened its doors in 2010.
 Throughout her time at Houston’s first community hospital designed exclusively for children, Riley-Brown served as director of strategic planning and business development, assistant vice president, vice president, senior vice president and president.
 She is also a fellow of the American College of Healthcare Executives and just completed her tenure as the 2014 president and chair of the American College of Healthcare Executives – South East Texas Chapter.

 Charles Hankins, MD, is chief medical officer of Texas Children's Hospital The Woodlands.
 Hankins, who most recently served as chief medical officer of Texas Children’s Hospital West Campus, has more than 30 years of pediatrics practice experience.
 He earned his undergraduate and master’s of business administration degrees from The University of Tennessee, Knoxville and a medical degree from The University of Tennessee Health Science Center in Memphis.
 A board certified neonatologist, Hankins began his medical career in the military, completing an internship and residency in pediatrics and a fellowship in neonatal/perinatal medicine while serving in the U.S. Army.